-Key Audit Matters How we addressed the key audit matters Impairment of trade receivables (Cont'd) Our audit procedures included the following: (Cont'd) Reviewed the adequacy of the amount of impairment loss and enquired the management regarding the recoverability of receivables that are past due but not impaired and reviewed of customers' correspondence.
+Key Audit Matters How we addressed the key audit matters Impairment of trade receivables (Cont'd) The aforementioned impairment review gave rise to accumulated impairment losses of trade receivables amounting to RM10,593,236 as at 30 September 2023.
+Our audit procedures included the following: (Cont'd) Reviewed the adequacy of the amount of impairment loss and enquired the management regarding the recoverability of receivables that are past due but not impaired and reviewed of customers' correspondence.
+We enquired the management to assess the rationale underlying the relationship between historical observed default rates, forecast economic conditions and expected credit loss.